+In Alabama, there is no law regarding the amount of the fee that the landlord can charge.
 The fee should be proportional to the costs of processing the application, such as running the background check.

-How To Conduct an Eviction Record Search in Alabama
+How to Conduct an Eviction Record Search

 - One such site is Just One Look.
 This site allows you to access Alabama civil, criminal, and domestic relations records.

-- Access the Name Search page.
+- Create an account and access the Name Search page.

 - Enter the potential renter’s name and choose “CIVIL” or “BOTH” to access civil court documents.
 If you know the city or county where the renter previously lived, you can narrow your search by entering that information.